Improve public setters for entity collections

 As far as I remember the culprit here is that business logic often exists in the add* and remove* methods.
 Therefore a semantically classical setter is not possible bu a setter method is still needed anyway.
 What do you suggest?

-#4 Updated by Andreas Müller 11 months ago
+#4 Updated by Andreas Müller about 1 year ago

 - Status changed from Feedback to New